 One of the best NAS drive use cases is for media playback – viewing your personal video library on your TV over your Wi-Fi network, without having to connect to anything, couldn't be any simpler.
 In short, having a NAS drive rocks!
 It's like being able to store and access your data on one of the best SSDs no matter where you are, or even if your main computer is shut down.

 If you're shopping for a NAS – and we think it's a smart buy for all kinds of reasons – then we've picked out the best NAS drives of 2021 right here for your consideration.
+You've got plenty of other options too, with our best external hard drives for Mac guide just one example.

 The best NAS drives you can buy today